Guide · coding-prep

 - DFS + memoization = "count paths in a grid with obstacles" family

-When you can say "this looks like a sort step followed by a two-pointer sweep" out loud, the interviewer will usually nod or redirect — either way, you've turned an unfamiliar problem into a familiar composition.
+A sliding window is a two-pointer technique that maintains a contiguous range over a sequence, expanding and contracting to satisfy a constraint.
+It shows up in roughly a third of medium array and string problems, which is why it's worth recognizing on sight.
+When you say "this looks like a sort step followed by a two-pointer sweep" out loud, the interviewer will usually nod or redirect.
+Either way, you've turned an unfamiliar problem into a familiar composition.

 What to say when you're truly stuck